What is a visual field test?

 What kind of test does the doctor order for more detailed information?

 Computerized instruments are available to perform visual field tests and calculate results.
-These instruments give very accurate results because:
+These instruments give more reproducible and accurate results because:

 - The head is always in the same place during the test.